pharmaverse/pharmaverse/content/e2eclinical/developers/_index.en.md

 this are in the process of working up a more robust and generic solution to provide any pharmaverse package developer with both test SDTM via [{pharmaversesdtm}](https://github.com/pharmaverse/pharmaversesdtm) and test ADaM via [{pharmaverseadam}](https://github.com/pharmaverse/pharmaverseadam).

+### Developer Utilities

+[{admiraldev}](https://pharmaverse.github.io/admiraldev/) offers numerous developer utilities focused on the {admiral}
+family of packages, but some could be useful to re-use.
+Take a look at the reference page to explore further.